 When is the Best Time to Start Fungal Toenail Treatments?

-I often have patients call about fungal infections in the spring and summer, which makes sense!
+It makes sense that I typically see an influx of fungal nail complaints in the Spring.
 People are breaking out those sandals and noticing some embarrassing, discolored nails.
-That being said, fungal nail treatments can take up to twelve weeks.
-Call us in the fall!
+That being said, fungal nail treatments can take up to twelve weeks, so if you can: call us in the fall!
 That way, your nails will be ready for the sandals come summertime.

 The best time to treat fungal toenails is in the fall or winter.
 Fungal nail treatments work as the nail grows, so beginning the treatment months before sandal-season give your nails time to grow out.
 On top of that, topical antifungals don't work over nail polish, so using these treatments when you're not wearing open-toed shoes may make you more comfortable and avoid embarassment.

-Prevention and Aftercare: How to Avoid Fungal Toenailsnail polish application
+Prevention and Aftercare: How to Avoid Fungal Toenails

 Like any illness or condition, prevention is always the best option.
 Consider the significant investment of your time required when treating fungal nails.
 There are many ways to prevent a fungal infection in the first place or to avoid another instance of pesky fungus following successful treatment.

-7. Avoid nail salons.
+- Avoid nail salons.
 If you do treat yourself to a pedicure, make sure you do thorough research on your salon and ensure tools are sterilized after each customer.
-Don't go to a nail salon if you have fungal or ingrown toenails
+Don't go to a nail salon if you have fungal or ingrown toenails.

 If you are diabetic, immunocompromized, or just need some help trimming your nails, ask us about our Express Pedicure service.